-Suing for a Dog Bite Injury
+Suing for a dog bite injury

 Dog bites can be extremely serious.
 As well as the initial pain and discomfort, dog bites can become septic and result in additional complications.
 In extreme cases, victims have died or suffered amputations.
 Our Virginia dog bite lawyers represent people who have been injured by dogs due to the negligence of an owner or another person.